In this guide, you will find instructions on how to replace Mercedes-Benz windshield wiper motor and linkage.

 Yes.
 Plan on one to two hours if you are replacing a Mercedes wiper arm for the first time?

 How much does it cost to replace Mercedes wiper motor?

-Cost to change Mercedes wiper motor varies by location.
-Typical cost can range from $300 to $650 depeing on shop labour rates.
+The cost to change Mercedes wiper motor varies by location.
+Typical costs can range from $300 to $650 depending on shop labor rates.